-The following table summarizes the public offering price, underwriting discounts and proceeds before expenses to us (assuming either no exercise or the full exercise of the underwriters' over-allotment option to purchase additional Units).
+The following table summarizes the public offering price, underwriting discounts and proceeds before expenses to us (assuming either no exercise or the full exercise of the underwriters' over-allotment option to purchase additional shares of common stock and/or warrants to purchase shares of common stock).
 The underwriting discounts are equal to the public offering price per Unit less the amount per Unit the underwriters pay us for the Units.